 Choosing to become a teacher is a fantastic decision, offering a challenging and fulfilling career.
-However, recent figures published by the Department for Education (DfE) show that the government has failed to reach its recruitment targets for secondary school teachers for the seventh consecutive year.
+However, recent figures published by the Department for Education (DfE) show that the government has failed to reach its recruitment targets for secondary school teachers for the seventh consecutive year, despite the face that teachers are in demand.
 What does this teacher shortage mean for the profession?

-The DfE is responsible for education and children’s services in England.
+The DfE is responsible for education and children’s services in England, including teaching in the UK.
 Each year it publishes official statistics on the number of new entrants starting, and those expecting to start, Initial Teacher Training (ITT).

 For 2019/2020, there were 29,580 new entrants to postgraduate ITT courses, a small 1% increase compared to 2018/2019 figures, and recruitment exceeded the teacher supply model targets for biology, history, geography and english.
 However, while there were 365 more postgraduate trainees in 2019/2020 compared to 2018/2019, the government struggled to meet its own rising targets, which increased by 864 in the same period.